gjbex/Fortran-MOOC/docs/text_output.md

 In Fortran, file operations are associated with unit numbers, which you can compare with file descriptors in C.

-In this section we will concentrate on formatted, sequential input/output on external files.
+In this section we will concentrate on formatted, sequential output on external files.